-As our tenth year comes to an end, we look back at a year full of celebration and a career full of success, as well as forward towards another ten (50, 100?) years of prosperity.
-Thank you to the clients, family members and friends who have gotten us to where we are today, and spent 2017 celebrating our accomplishments alongside us.
+As our tenth year comes to an end, we look back at a year full of celebration and a career full of success, as well as forward toward another ten (50, 100?) years of prosperity.
+Thank you to the clients, family members, and friends who have gotten us to where we are today and spent 2017 celebrating our accomplishments alongside us.

 We asked the AQUILA principals to reflect on the past ten years, their highs and lows, what made AQUILA tick, and their take on what makes AQUILA such a uniquely special place to work.

 Their answers, unsurprisingly, reflected a healthy mix of humor, authenticity, and tenacity.

 Kristi Svec Simmons: Watching Jay in a push-up contest in Cabo on our Top 10 Broker Trip.
 It is a priceless memory!

 Bethany Perez: Jay’s dance moves at the company Christmas party.

 Mike Murphy: Running down the snowy taxiway in Telluride to catch our moving plane.
 We were trying to beat another plane so our pilot started driving out with the stairs still down and we had to run to catch up.
 We were the only plane to get out that day due to the snowstorm.

 Bart Matheney: Oh lord.
 Too many, too many…

 What is your favorite AQUILA memory?

 Bart Matheney: Probably one of my favorite and most memorable moments was sitting outside of the companywide housekeeping meeting with Jay a few months back and watching everyone interact, have fun and show their pride in our company and our mutual accomplishments – my heart exploded!
 I looked at Jay, we high-fived and we both said this is very cool…